xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 Last week I integrated the latest build of [xeogl](http://xeogl.org) into [BIMSurfer](http://bimsurfer.org).<br><br>xeogl is an open source WebGL-based 3D visualization engine I've been working on, and BIMSurfer is an open source tool for Web-based visualization and evaluation of Building Information Models (BIM).
+ <br><br>
-Here's my first blog post on these adventures.
+ Here's my first post on my adventures with xeogl and BIMSurfer.
  <br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tCHwEA2HqU8" frameborder="0" allowfullscreen></iframe>